aarons/crypto-monitor/README.md

 - [the lambda function details](https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions)
 - [the state machine logs](https://us-west-2.console.aws.amazon.com/states/home?region=us-west-2#/statemachines)

 To run this locally: `sam local invoke CryptoTransformer`

+It is helpful to invoke the `CryptoCollectorFunction` just before, so that there is data available to transform.

 ### To Productionize the data transformer